influxdata/telegraf/plugins/inputs/snmp/README.md

 ## Prerequisites

-This plugin uses the `snmptable` and `snmptranslate` programs from the [net-snmp][] project.
-These tools will need to be installed into the `PATH` in order to be located.
-Other utilities from the net-snmp project may be useful for troubleshooting, but are not directly used by the plugin.
+This plugin uses the `gosmi` library to look up and translate mib files.

-These programs will load available MIBs on the system.
-Typically the default directory for MIBs is `/usr/share/snmp/mibs`, but if your MIBs are in a different location you may need to make the paths known to net-snmp.
-The location of these files can be configured in the `snmp.conf` or via the `MIBDIRS` environment variable.
-See [`man 1 snmpcmd`][man snmpcmd] for more information.
+Typically the default directory for MIBs is `/usr/share/snmp/mibs`, but if your MIBs are in a different location you need to specificy where in the config.

 ### Configuration